Roman Mars (RM): This is 99% Invisible. I’m Roman Mars.

 RM: You could call it a suicide mission.
 And many people have.
 McLane says it’s really no more of a suicide mission than the early Vikings making their way to North America.
 But I think it’s really no more of a suicide mission than life itself.
 Our Mars explorer would be going to live out a life on Mars, a dramatically shortened and unbelievably harsh life- but a life nonetheless.

 JM: It would be, I guess like living in a submarine.
 You would probably live in a habitat that was covered with dirt, you know.
 So you would only go outside occasionally.
 The conditions would be so dangerous.

-RM: Mars has a poisonous low pressure atmosphere, so your space suit better work.
+RM: Mars has a poisonous low-pressure atmosphere, so your space suit better work.
 Forever.
 But that’s assuming that you can leave your base at all.
 Because Mars is also home to the solar system’s largest dust storms, that can cover the entire planet for months.
 And if anything breaks, you’re toast.
-Or more accurately, you’re a popsice, because it can get down to 190 degrees below zero.
-Then there’s the cancer-causing cosmic raditaion.
+Or more accurately, you’re a popsicle, because it can get down to 190 degrees below zero.
+Then there’s the cancer-causing cosmic radiation.

 [“We have a problem”]

 RM: You better hope not!